• Skip to primary navigation

 Why you will love this recipe for Sponge Cake:

-• Versatile – Don’t like strawberries of Jam?
+• Easy to adapt – Don’t like strawberries of Jam?
 You can fill and decorate this sponge with anything you like!
 It is also delicious topped with blueberries or passionfruit.
 Or you can decorate with chocolate shavings.

 • Freezer Friendly – you can freeze the unfilled sponge for up to two months.